kuzmafloyd/EON/_posts/2017-04-01-uyuni-salt-flats---bolivia.md

 So we took a 3 day tour which took us much further than just the salt flats, into some of the most dramatic places on earth!
 More about the experience further down!

-Another important note on the tour before I get into the experience, ITS SO BLOODY COLD ON THE TOUR, like I'm talking below freezing, like ice on the ground, so pack warm, really bloody warm, but also pack some shorts, the start of the first day and end of the last day when your closer to the outskirts of the main desert area can start to get a little warmer in the sun is out!&nbsp;
+Another important note on the tour before I get into the experience, ITS SO BLOODY COLD ON THE TOUR, like I'm talking below freezing, like ice on the ground, so pack warm, really bloody warm, but also pack some shorts, the start of the first day and end of the last day when your closer to the outskirts of the main desert area can start to get a little warmer when the sun is out!&nbsp;

-&nbsp;
+Finally, before you head off on your amazing adventure, make sure you head just a few minuets out of town to the train graveyard.
+Here you will find some beautiful old rusty relics from the steam train era with some pretty decent graffiti plastered all over them!&nbsp;

 ![Uyuni Salt Flats Bolivia](/images/bolivia-salt-flats/eon-bolivia-5815.jpg) ![Uyuni Salt Flats Bolivia](/images/bolivia-salt-flats/eon-bolivia-5770.jpg)![Uyuni Salt Flats Bolivia](/images/bolivia-salt-flats/eon-bolivia-5774.jpg)![Uyuni Salt Flats Bolivia](/images/bolivia-salt-flats/eon-bolivia-5819.jpg)